Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 Whilst building the site, I became aware that it looked very basic, so after consulting with Ewan we decided to add a background picture to the home page and change the menu and navgation to fixed position so that the rest of the page would scroll whilst the background and menu stayed the same.
-These effect were successful and liked by Ewan so we decided to use the same effects accross all four pages.
+These effect were liked by Ewan so we decided to use the same effects accross all four pages.

 ## FEATURES